 With legendary Ford Motor Company headquartered in Dearborn, Michigan, it’s no small thing that the Great Lake State has played a significant role in the automotive industry.
 So, when it comes to exhibit the produce of that legacy, it’s not surprising that Michigan is home to some amazing car shows.
 But which ones are most worth your time to check out?
 We can help you out with that.
-Check out these nine excellent auto shows in Michigan.
+Check out these eight excellent auto shows in Michigan.

 The Michigan International Auto Show hits Grand Rapids every year to show off the most recent releases in cars, including some stuff that has yet to be released.
 Sponsored by the Grand Rapids New Car Dealers Association, it's a great opportunity for the potentially interested new car buyer to step out and check out the latest in new car offering.